The Greater Southern Waterfront

 Telok Blangah HDB BTO Sale

-Prices for the four-room flats, which are located about 10 minutesโ€™ walk to the Telok Blangah MRT station, ranged from $602,000 to $710,000.
-The key attraction is its central location in a mature estate and being close to Vivocity at Harbourfront.
+The prices for the four-room flats, located about a 10-minute walk from the Telok Blangah MRT station, ranged from $602,000 to $710,000.
+The key attraction is its central location in a mature estate and proximity to Vivocity at Harbourfront.
 It is also the first BTO project to be launched at the Greater Southern Waterfront at that time.

 Upcoming Keppel HDB BTO Sale

-At the same time, housing blocks will be designed with step down heights towards the green spaces to maximise views.
+At the same time, housing blocks will be designed with step-down heights towards the green spaces to maximise views.

 Conclusion - The Greater Southern Waterfront Property Outlook